-Termination for Default: Also referred to as Termination for Cause, is a standard term of any public contract allowing the State agency to terminate the contract due to the contractor's violation of the terms of the contract.
+Termination for Breach: Also referred to as Termination for Cause, is a standard term of any public contract allowing the State agency to terminate the contract due to the contractor's violation of the terms of the contract.
+The contractor is given written notice and 30 days (or more depending on the gravity and nature of the breach) to cure the breach.

 Termination Due to Loss of Funding: Based on the Nebraska Constitution, only the Legislature may authorize and appropriate funds for spending.
-If funding for a contract is withdrawn or funding is not appropriated for additional contract terms, the contract may be terminated because it would be illegal to perform.
+If funding for a contract is withdrawn or funding is not appropriated for additional contract terms, the contract may be terminated because it would be illegal to pay for the goods or services.